BinaryMuse/fluxxor/site/contents/documentation/flux-mixin.md

 Keep in mind that implicitly passing data through context can make it more difficult to reason about things like `shouldComponentUpdate`.
 Ideally, an instance of `Flux` on the context of a child component should only be used to dispatch actions, and *not* to read data from the stores—read data from the stores at the top-level component and pass the data through props as necessary.

-Note that `FluxMixin` and `FluxChildMixin` are functions that takes `React` as an argument and return the associated mixin.
+Note that `FluxMixin` and `FluxChildMixin` are functions that take `React` as an argument and return the associated mixin.

 Example: